Vacuum tube: Colossus

-Colossus I and its successor Colossus II (Mk2) were built by the British Post Office for Bletchley Park during World War II to substantially speed up the task of breaking the German high level Lorenz encryption.
+Colossus I and its successor Colossus II (Mk2) were designed by Tommy Flowers and built by the General Post Office for Bletchley Park (BP) during World War II to substantially speed up the task of breaking the German high level Lorenz encryption.
 Colossus replaced an earlier machine based on relay and switch logic (the Heath Robinson).
 Colossus was able to break in a matter of hours messages that had previously taken several weeks; it was also much more reliable.
 Colossus was the first use of vacuum tubes working in concert on such a large scale for a single machine.

 Tommy Flowers (who conceived Colossus) wrote that most radio equipment was "carted round, dumped around, switched on and off and generally mishandled.
 But I'd introduced valves into telephone equipment in large numbers before the war and I knew that if you never moved them and never switched them on and off they would go on forever".
 Colossus was "that reliable, extremely reliable".
 On its first day at BP a problem with a known answer was set.
 To the amazement of BP (Station X), after running for four hours with each run taking half an hour the answer was the same every time (the Robinson did not always give the same answer).
-Colossus I used about 1600 valves, and Colossus II about 2400 valves (some sources say 1500 (Mk I) and 2500 (Mk II); the Robinson used about a hundred valves; some sources say less).
+Colossus I used about 1600 valves, and Colossus II about 2400 valves (some sources say 1500 (Mk I) and 2500 (Mk II); the Robinson used about a hundred valves; some sources say fewer).